jbavari/jbavari.github.io/source/_posts/2019-01-29-3-years-of-elixir-reflections.markdown

 ## Testing pains with GenServers and Ecto's concurrency model

 Make sure to restart genservers / supervisors.
+Having a connection time out be longer for longer running genservers that aren't started every setup fixture.

+## Using docker for team / testing scenarios

+Docker-compose for stack, testing with diff vars.
+Preload any databases by putting them in the postgres container root in `/tmp`.

+## Testing browsers with Hound / ChromeDriver

+Use Hound and chromedriver.

 ## Do not code everything to the `Repo` itself

 It's not as easy to cut off your database addiction.
+Having an intermediate context API that cache is a good first step.

 ## PubSub is your friend, use structs to pass messages

 When using cast/gproc, pass the Structs, don't use tuples.
 Resist the simple solutiuons.
+Pass structs defined.

 ## Learn ETS